7 Travel Credit Cards With No Foreign Transaction Fees

 - Annual fee: $350.

-- Welcome Offer: Earn 60,000 Bonus Miles after spending $3,000 in purchases on your new Card in your first 6 months of Card Membership.
+- Welcome offer: Earn 60,000 Bonus Miles after you spend $3,000 in eligible purchases on your new Card in your first 6 months of Card Membership.

-- Rewards rates: Earn three miles per dollar on Delta purchases and purchases made with hotels.
+- Rewards rates: Earn three miles per dollar on Delta purchases and purchases made directly with hotels.
 Earn two miles per dollar on restaurants worldwide, including takeout and delivery in the U.S. and at U.S. supermarkets.
-Earn one mile per dollar on all other qualified purchases.
+Earn one mile per dollar on all other eligible purchases.

 - Interest rate: 20.24% to 29.24% variable APR for purchases.
 See rates and fees.